HZ-HBO-ICT/ts-express-template/README.md

 - `npm run dev`: in the dev environment we use this command to actually compile the TS code
 - `npm run build`: before the dev environment becomes the production environment we use this command
 - `npm run start`: in production we use this command the start a server in production
+- `npm run start_ts`: in development we use this command the start a server in with typescript files

 One note on running the command `npm run start`.
 We use nodemon to monitor the node server and to restart the server automatically.
 If we use `node start.js` we have to restart the server ourselves.
 You could install the nodemon package globally, but in this repo we installed it locally.
 On Windows it might be a problem to execute the `npm run dev win` command because of some security reasons.
 You probably have to execute the following command `Set-ExecutionPolicy RemoteSigned`.
 If you want to learn more about these policies please read the [Microsoft documentation](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.2).